dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-04-20-Google-knows.md

 share: true
 ---

-## Just a small part of Google data-harvesting practices
+## Just a small part of Google data-harvesting practices.

 Following the post by [http://seasci.wordpress.com/2013/12/20/it-knows-where-i-live](http://seasci.wordpress.com/2013/12/20/it-knows-where-i-live/).
 I was amaze to know how much Google knows about me.

 Just download the locations from [Google Takeout](https://accounts.google.com/ServiceLogin) and follow the next code.